-My next large scale robot based on an electric wheelchair
+My next large scale robot using electric wheelchair motors & custom frame

 I have purchased, what I hope, will be a good base for my next robot.
 It is a Jazzy "Z" chair from Pride Mobility that I bought at auction for $27.50.
 This chair is smaller than the normal size chair and easily breaks down into 5 pieces for fitting in your trunk.
 It also runs on (2) 12 volt 12 AH gell cells instead of the huge heavy car batteries that most chairs require.
 Even though the chair is smaller and lighter weight, it is still rated to carry a 300# person at 8MPH.

 This is what the motor / brake assembly looks like removed from the chair.
 The brake comes off very easily with only 4 allen bolts to remove and the entire assembly comes off.

 With the brake removed, you can see the hex head attachment that fits up inside the brake assembly to hold the motor in place with no power applied.
 A simple allen set screw holds it in place on the flatted shaft.

 With the removal of the brake assembly, the motor can be checked for speed and current draw before it is re-attached to the chasis.
 This will provide a perfect mounting surface for a shaft encoder, which will be added a little later.